Daniel Abuhoff, a partner and member of Debevoise & Plimpton LLP’s Litigation Department, has been described in Chambers USA as “thoughtful,” ...

 - Ongoing representation in federal court in Kansas of plaintiff asserting tying bundling and monopolization claims against major distributors of medical supplies.

-- Representation (resulting in settlement) of defendant in federal action in New York on behalf of purchasers of freight forwarding services against domestic and international freight forwarding companies, alleging conspiracy to impose surcharges in violation of Sherman Act.
+- Representation of defendant in federal action in New York on behalf of purchasers of freight forwarding services against domestic and international freight forwarding companies, alleging conspiracy to impose surcharges in violation of Sherman Act.

 - Securing a landmark settlement on behalf of client Swedish Match in the litigation of antitrust claims against its rival seller of moist snuff in the United States, USST Inc. Under the terms of the settlement, USST Inc. paid $200 million and handed over ownership of its cigar business to Swedish Match.